Historical and Historic Zoning Commission Publications and Brochures

-Historic Preservation Zoning News: The newsletter of the Metropolitan Historic Zoning Commission is published occasionally by the MHZC, and contains items of relevance to property owners, architects, designers and contractors regarding historic zoning.
+Historic Preservation Zoning News: The newsletter of the Metropolitan Historic Zoning Commission is published occasionally by the Historic Zoning Commission, and contains items of relevance to property owners, architects, designers and contractors regarding historic zoning.

-Metropolitan Historical Commission Newsletter: The newsletter of the Metropolitan Historical Commission is published monthly by the MHC and contains information about local history and preservation.
+Metropolitan Historical Commission Newsletter: The newsletter of the Metropolitan Historical Commission is published monthly by the Historical Commission and contains information about local history and preservation.

 Historic Preservation and Historic Zoning Brochures

-Metropolitan Historical Commission introduces the Historical and Historic Zoning Commissions, providing a quick overview of our mission and our work to preserve the past through the preservation and reuse of Nashville's historic buildings.
-Also available: black & white MHC brochure.
+Metropolitan Historical Commission brochure introduces the Historical and Historic Zoning Commissions, providing a quick overview of our mission and our work to preserve the past through the preservation and reuse of Nashville's historic buildings.
+Also available: black & white Historical Commission brochure.

 Preservation Incentives offers tips on locating financial and zoning incentives to support preservation of your historic property.

 If you have questions about how to best maintain your family graveyard or would like to know more about the symbolism and monument forms found there, Caring for Davidson County’s Cemeteries contains our best tips and tricks for cemetery care and appreciation in one handy guide.
 Need more in-depth guidance?
-Visit the Nashville City Cemetery page of our website for links to handy videos from the National Center for Preservation Technology and Training and other organizations.
+Visit the Davidson County Cemetery Survey and Nashville City Cemetery pages of our website for links to handy videos from the National Center for Preservation Technology and Training and other organizations.